Severe Weather 101

 Detection of Damaging Winds

-Doppler radar velocity data can show areas of diverging winds at the surface, and even the strength of those winds, indicating a downburst or microburst.
+Doppler radar velocity data can show areas of diverging winds at the surface, and even the strength of those winds, indicating a downburst.

-Winds coming together at upper levels of the storm (convergence) can also be seen on velocity displays, and can indicate the development of a downburst.
+Winds coming together at midlevels of the storm, known as convergence, can also be seen on velocity displays and can indicate the development of a downburst.
 One of the challenges in the severe storm warning process is forecasting the initial onset of damaging winds.

-What we do: NSSL researchers study damaging wind events when they occur close to the experimental Multi-function Phased Array Radar.
+In the past NSSL researchers study damaging wind events when they occur close to MPAR.
 The ability to rapidly detect microbursts before they impact the ground is critical for aviation safety.
-In one case, MPAR captured 29 clear images and more data during the time it took current radar for 6 images.
+In one case, MPAR captured 29 clear images and more data during the time it took current radar to capture 6 images.

 The Damaging Downburst Prediction and Detection algorithm developed at NSSL detected a moderately strong microburst in progress with winds estimated between 35–58 mph and predicted a severe microburst greater than 58 mph.

-NSSL's Haboob Algorithm runs on NSSL's Multi-Radar Multi-Sensor system at Arizona's Salt River Project (SRP), and automatically monitors the radar for thunderstorms reaching thresholds that could result in outflows producing strong surface winds and blowing dust.
+NSSL's Haboob Algorithm runs on NSSL's Multi-Radar Multi-Sensor system at Arizona's Salt River Project, and automatically monitors the radar for thunderstorms reaching thresholds that could result in outflows producing strong surface winds and blowing dust.
 When thresholds are reached, SRP operational personnel receive an alert to prepare for the impact of wind loading on SRP power poles and substations.